openmultiplayer/web/docs/scripting/functions/AllowNickNameCharacter.md

 ## Related Functions

+- [IsNickNameCharacterAllowed](IsNickNameCharacterAllowed): Checks if a character is allowed in nickname.
 - [IsValidNickName](IsValidNickName): Checks if a nick name is valid.
 - [SetPlayerName](SetPlayerName): Sets the name of a player.
 - [GetPlayerName](GetPlayerName): Gets the name of a player.